Ninja3047/redditfeed/README.md

 2. Clone this repository
 3. Run `docker-compose up`
 4. You should now be able to query the API locally
-5. You can optionall set up an nginx reverse proxy to forward the requests to the correct port
+5. You can optionally set up an NGINX reverse proxy to forward the requests to the correct port

 # Example Usage